Ask Matt AI

 Interlocking Rubber Floor Tiles Gmats Light Gray 2x2 Foot

 At 18.5 pounds each, the Geneva Rubber Tile 3x3 Foot product still works for a DIY install, although the process goes a little faster with more than one person involved.
 Manufacturers use block rubber to precisely cut each of these tiles, which ensures they will not curl at the edges.
+Due to the 3x3 foot size, this is ideal for large home gyms.

 Geneva Rubber Tile 3x3 Foot

-These 3/8 inch interlocking units all are smaller than 4x6 rubber mats, which simplifies the process of laying them out inside a room for weightlifting or other athletic workouts.
+These 3/8-inch interlocking units are all smaller than 4x6 rubber mats, which simplifies the process of laying them out inside a room for weightlifting or other athletic workouts.

 Additionally, because the precisely cut interlocking edges fit tightly, installers do not need adhesive to put them together.
 Quickly lay out the interlocking rubber floor for the workout and disassemble the tiles afterward to return to the original subfloor.